Abdullah of Saudi Arabia: Early life

 Abdullah is said to have been born on 1 August 1924 in Riyadh.
 However, some sources state that this date is incorrect, and that he was approximately eight years older.
 He was the tenth son of King Abdulaziz.
 His mother, Fahda bint Asi Al Shuraim, was a member of the Al Rashid dynasty, longtime rivals of the Al Saud dynasty.
 She was descended from the powerful Shammar tribe and was the daughter of former tribe chief Asi bin Shuraim.
 She died when Abdullah was six years old.
-Abdullah had two younger full-sisters, Nouf and Seeta, and two maternal half-brothers, Abdulaziz bin Saud and Mishaal bin Saud, who were the children of his mother's first marriage to Saud bin Abdulaziz Al Rashid.
+Abdullah had two younger full-sisters, Nouf and Seeta, and two maternal half-brothers, Abdulaziz and Mishaal, who were the children of his mother's first marriage to Saud bin Abdulaziz Al Rashid.
 Madawi Al-Rasheed argues that Abdullah's maternal roots and his earlier experience of a speech impediment led to delay in his rise to higher status among the sons of King Abdulaziz.